How to grow potatoes – a simple guide for homegrown spuds

 (Image credit: HOTBIN)

 'Once shoots have sprouted around 10cm through the soil, add another 10cm of soil or compost – with the sprouts still above the surface – and water again.
-Keep doing this every few weeks, while rolling up the sides of the potato growing bag and watering every three days or so,' explains Jeremy.
+Keep doing this every few weeks, taking care to water every three days or so,' explains Jeremy.

-'This is known as “earthing up”,' adds Boyd.
-'Repeat this until the soil is 5cm from the top of your bag.
+'This is known as “earthing up”,' adds Cassie.
+'Repeat this until the final height of the ridge is around 20–30cm.
 This will reduce the risk of light exposure, which turns potatoes green,' he adds.

 5. Water and fertilise the potato plants